How will Netflix stop you from sharing your password?

 "Tough conversations"

-Netflix hasn't indicated how much these sub-memberships could cost.
+Netflix hasn't revealed the cost of any potential membership fees.
 However, in trials in Chile, Costa Rica and Peru, sub-memberships increased the monthly cost of an account by one-quarter or one-third, according to Variety.
 U.S. analysts who track the company expect an added member charge of around $3 to $4 a month, according to Netflix's most recent earnings call with investors.

 "This is where these tough conversations come in — who is worth paying an extra fourth of your subscription cost every month?"
 Saril quipped.